 Light rail transit (LRT) and streetcar systems have experienced a great resurgence in recent years.
 As cities look for more flexible, scalable solutions to meet transport demand, LRT and streetcars can be tailored to fit specific needs within a community and provide a sensible investment compared to other mass transit systems.

-Typically sharing corridors with cars and buses, light rail provides excellent intermodal connectivity and makes public transport more accessible, convenient and sustainable.
-It offers convenient transportation and is a powerful catalyst for economic development.
+Typically sharing corridors with cars and buses, LRT and streetcars provide excellent intermodal connectivity and make public transport more accessible, convenient, and sustainable.
+They not only offer convenient transportation, but also a powerful catalyst for economic development.

 For decades, streetcars have defined the look and feel of many urban communities.
 Today, together with our clients—transit agencies, municipal governments and developers—we at WSP promote streetcar projects as an integral part of creating the communities of tomorrow.
 Our goal is to make their urban environment more attractive to both residents and businesses.

 Teaming with our rail engineers, planners, architects, and stakeholder managers, we plan and design well-integrated systems that address the needs of commuters, incorporate sustainability, promote economic development, and add value to the communities in which they operate.

 Our teams have played a major role in the development of virtually every LRT system in the US, Australia, and the UK.
 We worked on Manchester Metrolink in the UK, the Los Angeles LRT and New Orleans’ streetcar expansion program in the US, the Downtown Dubai Trolley in the UAE, the Eglinton Crosstown LRT program in Canada, and several projects in Stockholm, Sweden including Tramway City.